 Contact the selected printer approximately one month to six weeks before the convention to determine the dates required for submission of the final print master of all deliverables.
-In general, plan to deliver the print master to the printer approximately two to three weeks before convention starts.
-Doing so gives time to approve the final proof copy and make any changes if necessary.
+In general, plan to deliver the print masters to the printer approximately two weeks before the convention starts to allow time to approve the final proof copy and make any changes if necessary.

-Evening Programs are printed on different colors for each night and, if the syllabus is printed, match the same colored paper in the printed syllabus.
-Have the printer cut and fold these programs.
-The cost is minimal for professional folding.
+Evening Programs are printed on different colors for each night.
+Have the printer cut and fold these programs as the cost is minimal for folding.
+Use a letter fold for the night programs as they are easier to separate when assembling the registration packets.

-Printed copies must arrive at the convention hall the day before the convention starts.
-Be sure to allow enough time for transit to the convention center after printing.
+Printed copies must arrive at the convention hall two days before the convention starts to allow time for stuffing packets.
+Work with the printer to be sure enough time is allowed for transit to the convention center after printing.